Diet

 Can Guinea Pigs Eat Watermelon Leaves?

+Never offer watermelon leaves to your guinea pigs because they’re toxic.
 All parts of watermelon (leaves, vines, roots, and seeds) except for the flesh and the rind pose a danger to your guinea pig’s health.

 Can Guinea Pigs Eat Yellow Watermelon?

-slices of yellow watermelonYes, guinea pigs can eat watermelon of any color, including yellow watermelon.
+Yep.
+Guinea pigs can eat watermelon of any color, including yellow varieties.

-Yet, this watermelon is much sweeter than red watermelon so many guinea pigs find it tastier compared to red watermelon.
+There are also yellow seedless watermelons.
+This watermelon is much sweeter than red watermelon, so many guinea pigs find it tastier.

-So, give your guinea pigs even smaller quantities of yellow watermelon than you would normally feed them the red fruit.
+Give your guinea pigs even smaller quantities of yellow watermelon than you would normally feed them the red fruit.

-How To Serve Watermelon To Your Guinea Pig?
+How To Serve Watermelon To Your Guinea Pig

 Serving watermelon to your guinea pig is an easy task.
 All you need is a cutting board and kitchen knife.

-Take the fresh watermelon, place it on the cutting board, cut it open, and remove the seeds, as they present a choking hazard to your guinea pig.
+Take the fresh watermelon, place it on the cutting board, cut it open, and remove the seeds since they present a choking hazard.
+Ideally, you’ll offer them a seedless watermelon.

-So you can include the watermelon rind and leave only a tiny layer of red flesh, which is high in sugar.
+Guinea pigs eat watermelon in small amounts, so cut it into small cubes.
+You can include the watermelon rind and leave only a tiny layer of red flesh, which is high in sugar.

 Store the cut watermelon in a tightly closed bag.